Residential Demand Billing

 Category: Billing Center

 Households require different power levels throughout the day.
 When kids are at school and adults are at work, usage drops.
-When everyone returns home at night, usage peaks as the dishwasher runs, kids stream shows over the web, and parents adjust the thermostat.
+When everyone returns home at night, usage peaks as the dishwasher runs, a load of laundry is started, and showers and baths are taken.
 The amount of power needed to supply everything in your home is known as demand.
-Demand billing tracks the energy usage of peak times and reports it to members.
-This allows them to take control of their electricity usage and potentially lower their bills.

-Here are a few ways to save energy by looking at your demand billing report:
+Here are a few ways to reduce your demand:

-• Spread out your energy usage.
-Don’t run your stove, dishwasher, clothes dryer, and other appliances at the same time.
+- Spread out your energy usage.
+Don’t run your stove, dishwasher, clothes dryer, water heater at the same time.

 Check out the demand calculator to learn how different appliances affect your electricity consumption.
 You can see how the cost of running several appliances at once adds up, compared to staggering the usage of each appliance.